shumroze/Flagopedia-Legal/TERMS_OF_SERVICE.md

 ## 7. Advertisements

 Free users will see advertisements provided by Google AdMob.
-Premium users enjoy an ad-free experience.
+Premium subscribers enjoy an ad-free experience.

 ## 8. Privacy